(Siem Reap, Phnom Penh, Kep)

 As part of your temple touring today, you will ride between South Gate and Bayon by elephant!

-Early in the morning, around 7AM, you will be picked up by your local guide and driven the 5-6 hours from Siem Reap to Phnom Penh.
-Along the way, you will stop by Naga Bridge and then head onward to visit Sambo Prei Kuk Temple complex.
-We will visit Prasat Tor, Prasat Yeah Puon and Prasat Sambor.
+Transfer from Siem Reap to Phnom Penh with a private vehicle and English speaking guide.
+Along the way, you will stop by Naga Bridge and then visit Sambor Prei Kuk Temple complex.
+Sambo Prei Kuk is a collection of 7th century temple ruins located in Kompong Thom Province.
+It consists of dozens of impressive brick prasats in semi-cleared jungle, many ruins displaying excellent examples of early Khmer art.
+You will visit Prasat Tor, Prasat Yeah Puon, and Prasat Sambor.
 Spend 3 hours visiting these temples, which date to the pre-Angkor period, and are some of the oldest remaining in Cambodia.
-Enjoy a Khmer lunch at a local restaurant.
-Continue your drive toward Phnom Penh, stopping at a local rice paddy, and tasting local seasonal fruit at Skun Market.
+Lunch will be at a local restaurant.
+After lunch you will stop at rice field and a local seasonal fruit at Skun Market before continuing to Phnom Penh.

 Raffles Hotel Le Royal is the premier hotel in Phnom Penh, a hotel with those rare attributes of history and style.
 First established in 1929 and later reopened in 1997.
 After a careful restoration and refurbishment program by Raffles International, Raffles Hotel Le Royal is Phnom Penh’s premier hotel with historical style and charm.
 The grand hotel fulfils all the requirements of a modern world-class hotel with its facilities and amenities, but imparts an old-world charm through its style and decor, which is elegant yet comfortable, classic yet casual.
 Ideally located, it is within easy access of the city's attractions such as the Royal Palace, Central Market, Russian Market and the National Artifacts Museum.
 Come experience this magnificent hotel in the vibrant city of Phnom Penh.